denis-le/roman-python/README.md

 You will need your own Roman Numerals repository.
 To fork this repository:
 - Visit https://github.com/rkasper/roman-python.
 - Click the `Fork` button.
 - In your GitHub account, visit the forked repository you just created.
+Note the URL of _your_ Roman Numerals repository.

 ## Clone your Roman Numerals repository
-- In PyCharm Professional, create a new project from VCS.
+- In PyCharm Professional, create a new project from version control.
+  - Select `File / Project from Version Control...`.
-  - For `Version Control`, specify `Git`.
+  - For `Version Control`, select `Git`.
-  - For the `URL`, copy-paste the URL of _your_ Roman Numerals repository
+  - For the `URL`, copy-paste the URL of _your_ Roman Numerals repository.
   - Click the `Clone` button.

 ## Make sure the app runs on your machine